ammonsalter-del/The-Slingshot-Simulation/README.md

 ### Sample Lesson Plan (Single Session)
 1. Brief setup (5 min): Explain most will fail—that's expected
-2. Play (25-35 min): Individual or pairs, assign different sectors
+2. Play (25-45 min): Individual or pairs, assign different sectors
 3. Debrief (30-45 min): What surprised you?
 What was difficult?
 Connect to theory

-See the Teaching Guide for detailed lesson plans for 1-week, 3-week, and 10-week courses.
+See the Teaching Guide for additional lessons.

 ## Citation